 If multiple rules with the action <allow-dispatch> apply for an identity, the identity is allowed to adopt the PoC Dispatcher role if the attribute "allow" in at least one of the actions equals "true".

-The <allow-dispatcher-role-transfer> element SHALL be used to indicate that the identity matching this rule is allowed to request the transfer of an Active PoC Dispatcher role to another Participant, as defined in [OMA-PoC-CP].
+The <allow-dispatcher-role-transfer> element SHALL be used to indicate that the identity matching this rule is allowed to request the transfer of an Active PoC Dispatcher role to another Participant, as defined in [OMA-PCPS-CP].
 The possible values are:

 "false" instructs the PoC Server performing the Controlling PoC Function to block the role transfer request.
 This SHALL be the default value taken in the absence of the element.